 Owners with dual zone systems often say the passenger side doesn't respond or becomes stuck in the cold or hot position.
 As with the blend door motor you'll hear a click or grinding sound as the gears strip trying to make the adjustments.

-There are a couple of things to consider about the temperature control mode actuator when hunting down replacement parts.
-If you have the fancy automatic climate system where you actually set a number on the digital display you get a different temperature actuator than those with a basic system using a slide temperature control.
+If you have the fancy automatic climate system where you set a number on the digital display you get a different temperature actuator than those with a basic system using a slide temperature control.

 The factory installs these temperature control actuators in their individual locations before they put the completed dashboard in the car on the assembly line.